 Cape Town, with its stunning beaches and vibrant cultural scene, is at the top of many bucket lists.
 But for lots of female travellers, it can feel like a scary or daunting destination.
 Just because you haven’t found a partner you’re keen to travel with or can’t seem to get your friends to commit, doesn’t mean you can’t visit your dream destination solo.
 I’ve been living in Cape Town for 10 years and I’ve finally put together my top 10 tips for solo female travellers visiting Cape Town.

 I love to travel solo as often as possible (my first solo trip was to India!), so I understand how exciting, freeing and sometimes lonely the experience can be.
 Although travelling solo offers you the opportunity to be completely and wonderfully selfish, it can also sometimes feel isolating and there are some destinations that seem too daunting to visit on your own.
+However, travelling can prove useful for things like independence and your mental health, and therefore it is a very worthwhile experience.
 So here are my tips for making the most of your solo trip to Cape Town.

 Top 10 Tips for Travelling Cape Town Solo